All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 She seemed to have finally heard him and stopped.

 "You—" His thoughts went out the window as she turned.
 A mirage of beauty glowed under the florescent light.

 Kaiba stopped a foot from her.
-She looked so soft in the wool coat.
-Her hair sprinkled over her shoulder and cheeks rosy with eyes of glitter.
+She looked so soft in the wool coat with hair sprinkling over her shoulders and cheeks rosy and eyes alight with gentleness and what could only be another emotion he had trouble accepting.
 He had to swallow his dry throat to say something first.

 "I was about to get the wafers you took."
-Jerking a finger at the wafers tucked in her arm.
+He jerked a finger at the wafers tucked in her arm.

 "This?
-But there are more on the shelf, vanilla and strawberry.
-Why don't you get one of those?"
+But there are more flavors like vanilla and strawberry on the shelf.
+Why don't you get those?"
 She suggested.

 How can she remain so chipper after I practically insulted her?
 Kaiba had to ask himself.

-"I love Chocolate wafers too.
-Sounds like he and I are alike!"
-She smirked.
-Without hesitation, she handed the packet of wafers to him.
-"Since he isn't feeling well, here.
-I hope he feels better soon," Her smile was warm, crippling him to paralysis-warm.
+"I love Chocolate wafers too, sounds like he and I are alike."
+Euneya smirked and without hesitation handed the packet to him.
+"Since he isn't feeling well, here you are.
+I hope he gets better soon."
+Her smile was warm-crippling him to paralysis-warm.

-Her brows furrowed at his face.
-Subconsciously Kaiba licked his lips.
-Her hand dropped in the process.
-"Wait, aren't you from the mall?"
-She crinkled her pink nose to peer into his glacial gaze closely and shivered loudly from the cold stare.
+Her brows furrowed at his face as if picking up his taciturn energy.
+Subconsciously Kaiba licked his lips at the movement.
+Her hand dropped at the process.
+"Aren't you on TV all the time?"
+She crinkled her pink nose to peer into his glacial gaze and shivered loudly from the cold stare.